-- The 1995 Environment Act7 establishes the statutory purposes of national park 3.18 designation, as: - to conserve and enhance the natural beauty, wildlife and cultural heritage of the (i) national parks; and - to promote opportunities for the understanding and enjoyment of the special (ii) qualities [of the parks] by the public. - Section 62 of the Act8 also places a general duty on all relevant authorities, including the 3.19 National Park Authorities, statutory undertakers and other public bodies, to have regard to these purposes.
-In pursuing these purposes, section 62 also places a duty on the National Park Authorities to seek to foster the economic and social well-being of their local communities. - Where there is an irreconcilable conflict between the statutory purposes, the Sandford 3.20 Principle17 will be applied and the conservation of the National Park will be given priority. - 3.21 The Planning and Compulsory Purchase Act 20049 introduced the requirement to prepare a Local Development Framework.
-It aims to create a more flexible and inclusive system focussed on a new style of outcome-based planning. - Under the Sustainable Communities Act 200710, local authorities are required to prepare 3.22 a Sustainable Community Strategy, for promoting or improving the economic, social and environmental well-being of their area and contributing to the achievement of sustainable development.
-National park purposes represent an additional layer of protection over and above this duty.
-National Park Authorities are not required to prepare a Sustainable Community Strategy.
-However, legislation and guidance 11 require that unitary and district authorities must align and coordinate the Core Strategy of the LDF with their Sustainable Community Strategies. - 3.23 This requirement also applies to the National Park Authority, and the complexity of the Peak District geography is such that ten Sustainable Community Strategies require consideration.
-In terms of population the most significant areas are the Derbyshire Dales, High Peak and Staffordshire Moorlands.
-These are highlighted on Figure 1 below.
+- 3.18 The 1995 Environment Act4 establishes the statutory purposes of National Park designation, as: - (i) to conserve and enhance the natural beauty, wildlife and cultural heritage of the National Parks; and - (ii) to promote opportunities for the understanding and enjoyment of the special qualities [of the Parks] by the public. - 3.19 Section 62 of the Act5 also places a general duty on all relevant authorities, including the National Park Authorities, statutory undertakers and other public bodies, to have regard to these purposes.
+In pursuing these purposes, section 62 also places a duty on the National Park Authorities to seek to foster the economic and social well-being of their local communities. - 3.20 The Planning and Compulsory Purchase Act 20046 introduced the requirement to prepare a Local Development Framework.
+It aims to create a more flexible and inclusive system focussed on a new style of outcome-based planning.

-6 Council of Europe (2000) European Landscape Convention
+3 Council of Europe (2000) European Landscape Convention

-National Parks and Access to the Countryside Act (1949) Section 5 as amended by Section 61 of the 1995 Environment Act
+4 National Parks and Access to the Countryside Act (1949) Section 5 as amended by Section 61 of the 1995 Environment Act

-8 National Parks and Access to the Countryside Act (1949) Section 11A as inserted by Section 62 of the Environment Act 1995
+5 National Parks and Access to the Countryside Act (1949) Section 11A as inserted by Section 62 of the Environment Act 1995

-HMSO (2004) The Planning and Compulsory Purchase Act
+6 HMSO (2004) The Planning and Compulsory Purchase Act